tamerfrombk/muka/README.md

 `muka` is a program for detecting and removing duplicate files from a directory.
 The word `muka` is derived from the word for "duplicate" in Arabic: `mukarar` (مكرر).

 `muka` attempts to follow the `KISS` principle while keeping data safety in mind.
-This means `muka` only focuses on delivering its intended core functionality (detecting and removing duplicate files) without many bells and whistles; `muka` comes with a handful of command line flags and implements sane and data safe behavior by default.
+This means `muka` only focuses on delivering its core functionality (detecting and removing duplicate files) without many bells and whistles; `muka` comes with only a handful of command line flags and implements sane and data safe behavior by default.

 By default, `muka` will recursively search the current working directory and list all duplicate files _without deleting anything_.
 This helps keep your data safe against accidental deletion by requiring you to explicitly state you wish to delete files.
 Additionally, `muka` comes with a dry run mode to simulate deleting files.
-For data safety reasons, it's recommended to run `muka` in dry run mode when scanning a directory for the first time.
+For data safety reasons, it's recommended to run `muka` in dry run mode when pruning a directory for the first time.

-To actually delete files, `muka` supports interactive and automatic behavior; use the `-i` flag to interactively delete duplicates or `-f` to have `muka` delete them for you without intervention.
-Dry run mode can be combined with both of these methods to increase your data safety.
+To delete duplicate files, `muka` supports interactive and automatic behavior; use the `-i` flag to interactively delete duplicates or `-f` to have `muka` delete them for you without intervention.
+Dry run mode can be combined with both of these methods for additional data safety.

-__Note__: When a file has multiple duplicates, this `-f` option will always remove the multiple duplicates over the original.
+__Note__: When a file has multiple duplicates, the `-f` option will always remove the duplicates over the original.
 This is done to maximize the amount of freed space.
-In the case of a file having a single duplicate, one of them is arbitrarily chosen to be removed.
+In the case of a file having a single duplicate, the duplicate is still removed.

 Please exercise caution when deleting files -- especially using `-f`; once a file is deleted, there is no easy way of getting it back.